emqx/eip/active/0044-backup-encryption.md

 The encrypted output is a separate file (`<name>.tar.gz.enc`), not a change to the `tar` layout. `META.hocon` inside the plaintext archive gains no secret material;
-the wrapped data key, key identifier, cipher, and nonce live in the encrypted file's cleartext header.
+the key identifier, cipher, and nonce live in the encrypted file's cleartext header, which stores no key material.

 ## Backwards Compatibility